Buying miles & points strategically can be a good value, especially for first and business class travel.

-Going back a couple of years, American AAdvantage used to consistently have different promotions on purchased miles each month.
-However, in early 2022, American increased the cost to purchase miles, and seemingly gave up on selling miles, as the program has pretty consistently had the same 35% off promotion on buying miles since then, with limited exceptions.
+Going back several years, American AAdvantage used to consistently have different promotions on purchased miles each month.
+However, in 2022, American increased the cost to purchase miles, and seemingly gave up on selling miles, as the program has pretty consistently had the same 35% off promotion on buying miles since then, with limited exceptions.

 While I wouldn’t speculatively buy miles at this cost, there’s potentially value to be had.
 Note that buying AAdvantage miles doesn’t count toward your Loyalty Points total.